Positive Modal Logic Beyond Distributivity: Semilattice semantics for weak positive logic

-It is now natural to wonder weather we can prove similar theorems for extensions of $\log{L}$ with a set $\Gamma$ of consequence pairs.
-We will answer this question positively in Section~\ref{subsec:canonicity}.

 \begin{remark} We can alternatively describe L-spaces as \emph{descriptive L-frames}.
-That is, as L-frames with extra structure, similar to descriptive intuitionistic Kripke frames.
-Since we prefer to work with L-spaces, we only briefly sketch this perspective.
+This is similar to the perspective of Esakia spaces as descriptive intuitionistic Kripke frames, see~\cite[Chapter~3]{Esakia-book85} and \cite[Section~8]{CZ97}.
+We briefly sketch this alternative perspective.